kaybutswag/csvConverter/README.md

 2. Links are reviewed for errors, and app parses data if there is a space or comma
 3. NPM Request returns a long link
 4. CSV file is written called "newLinks.csv"
 5. When file is ready, "Download" button appears.
-Otherwise "Error Occured Appears"
+Otherwise "Error Occured" Appears